 strategy if you do have to sue an infringer.

-If, for example, a particular jurisdiction has a record of bias against a foreign company that initiates an IP lawsuit, you need to be aware of this and determine your enforcement strategy based on that knowledge.
-Or, as is the case in some US State courts, which have so-called “rocket dockets”, a trial date may be set within a very short period of time.
-If you are being sued in one of those jurisdictions, you might be at a strategic disadvantage because the speed at which you have to act in order to defend yourself can be very disruptive to your business.
+If, for example, a particular jurisdiction has a record of bias against a foreign company that initiates an IP lawsuit, you need to be aware of this and determine your enforcement strategy based on this knowledge.
+Or, as is the case in some US state courts, which have so-called rocket dockets, a trial date may be set within a very short period of time.
+If you are being sued in one of these jurisdictions, you might be at a strategic disadvantage because the speed at which you have to act in order to defend yourself can be very disruptive to your business.

 Example 2: Germany